odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

                     > Your development landscape adding the ServerOps utility calling EgeriaPlatform to start and stop servers.

             !!! education "Summary and further study"
-                From this section of the developer dojo, you should have an understanding of the behaviour of the Platform Operations Services and Administration Services.
+                From this exercise of the developer dojo, you should have an understanding of the behaviour of the Platform Operations Services and Administration Services.

                 * `ServerConfig` is using the Administration Services to configure different types of OMAG Servers.
                 * `ServerOps` is using the Administration Services to start and stop named OMAG Servers.